jithu2001/Email-verifier/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source

 ---

 ## Author

-Developed by [Your Name].
+Developed by Jithu.
 Feel free to contribute or reach out for improvements!